 - Block/fix all duct or air leaks

 There you have it!
 Above are some ways to determine how long it will take to heat your house.
-If you feel your heat pump is taking too long to heat your home, it’s high time you considered scheduling an AC repair in Jacksonville with the experts at Waychoff’s Air Conditioning.
+If you feel your heat pump is taking too long to heat your home, it’s high time you considered scheduling heat pump repair in Jacksonville with the experts at Waychoff’s Air Conditioning.
 You can trust our technicians to help you fix all kinds of problems in your home’s heating or cooling system.